saendu/jekyll/_pages/projects.md

 The main idea why I created a private website, was to have a location to publish articles about my projects.
 Almost everybody I was bubbling to what I did during COVID was interested to build something on her own.
 So, I figured why not do something for the community and contribute back and share all my knowledge.
 Afterall I also came only that far because other people did the same before me.
 So here you go.

 If you find any typos, mistake or any other blunder let me know in the comments section or create an issue on Github.
-I will be very greatful!
+I will be very grateful!

 ## Mail Gateway
 **Tech**: Raspberry Pie 4, Kubernetes, Ubuntu

-Comming soon.
+Coming soon.